 It was also exactly one year ago, almost to the date, that I had arrived in Byron Bay.

 As soon as I walked towards the arrival gate at Sydney International Airport I was overcome with a strong wave of emotions and I felt giddy with excitement.
 I was about to see him for the first time.

 There he was.
 Standing at a coffee table not far from the gate.
 I walked over towards him as he walked towards me.
-Our eyes catching each other’s for the first time, with no screen in between, exuded with an inner knowing.
+Our eyes caught each other’s for the first time, with no screen in between, and they exuded an inner knowing.
 We hugged each other extraordinarily tight for two people that had never met before in this lifetime and I felt his whole body shaking.
 He handed me a small gift, then he said to me “Can you hear the song that is playing?”
 Feeling completely floored from a million different emotions, my brain was not working properly and I couldn’t, for the life of me, zone in to hear the song.
 Then his words “It’s the eye of the tiger” shot me back down to earth so that I was able to listen.
 I smiled up at him to reassure him, then we both laughed and he stopped shaking.

 We always referred to each other by our chinese animal signs, he was a tiger and the eye of the tiger song was playing!

 Desperate to get out of the airport and eager to spend time together, we made it to the car without walking into anyone because we couldn’t stop staring at each other.
 I finally opened the neatly wrapped gift, to find that he had given me a bottle of Australian bush calm remedy.
 I thought it was such a thoughtful gift, which he obviously needed too, as I squirted a dropper full under our tongues!